1 / 10

 The seats are very wide and supportive, while it’s easy to find a comfortable seating position.
 Higher-spec models come with electrically-adjustable front seats, including adjustable lumbar support, while you’ll get manually-adjustable lumbar support on certain lower-spec models.
 This makes a big difference in supporting your lower back on long journeys.

-Comfort aside, the Kodiaq’s cabin is functional yet unexciting.
+Comfort aside, the Kodiaq’s cabin is functional and well-made yet unexciting.
 You get an infotainment display high up on the dash, flanked by big air vents and with rotary buttons for doing things like adjusting the volume.
-Underneath, there are buttons and switches for the climate control system.
+Underneath, there are buttons and switches for the climate control system, and everything is superbly easy to operate even on the move.

 Handling and ride quality: What is the Skoda Kodiaq like to drive?

-One option box that’s rarely ticked is the Dynamic Chassis Control.
+One option box that’s rarely ticked is the Dynamic Chassis Control (DCC).
 This is Skoda language for adaptive suspension, giving the driver a choice of three different drive modes (normal, comfort and sport) - each with their own suspension settings.
 Four-wheel-drive models also get an off-road mode.

-It’s an expensive option when new so most buyers won’t bother and we wouldn’t pay extra for it on the used market.
+It’s an expensive option when new so most buyers won’t bother, and we wouldn’t pay loads extra for it on the used market.
 Sure, it’s slightly softer than the standard suspension in comfort mode, but you’re not going to notice a huge difference day-to-day.
-Not as much as fitting smaller wheels, anyway.
+Really, the thing that most improves the Kodiaq's ride is avoiding the biggest wheels - but if you insist on having those, the DCC does help matters.

 Four-wheel-drive models provide a little more security on slippery roads but it’s an expensive option in terms of buying and running costs.
-Unless you’re planning to lug a caravan across a field, we’d stick with one of the two-wheel-drive models.
+Unless you’re planning to lug a caravan across a field, we’d stick with one of the cheaper and more efficient two-wheel-drive models.

 MPG and fuel costs: What does a Skoda Kodiaq cost to run?

 "If you’re a high-mileage driver and looking for a frugal Kodiaq, we’d recommend one with the 2.0 TDI diesel engine.
-The 150PS version with DSG gearbox officially up to 47.9mpg, dropping to 44.8mpg with four-wheel drive and the manual gearbox.
-A 2.0 TDI 150 DSG 4x4 achieves up to 44.1mpg in WLTP fuel economy tests."
+The 150PS version with the DSG gearbox officially manages up to 50.4mpg, dropping to 45.8mpg with four-wheel drive."

-The more powerful 2.0 TDI 190 is slightly thirstier, particularly as it’s only available with the DSG gearbox and four-wheel drive.
-Officially, it returns up to 40.4mpg.
+The more powerful 200PS 2.0 TDI is slightly thirstier, particularly as it’s only available with the DSG gearbox and four-wheel drive.
+Officially, it returns up to 42.4mpg.

 How much should you be paying for a used Skoda Kodiaq?